 The Company sponsors a 401(k) defined contribution plan ("DC Plan") that provides for a dollar-fordollar employer matching contribution of the first 4% of each employee's pay.
 Employees become fully vested in employer matching contributions after one year of employment.
-Company 401(k) matching contributions were approximately \$101,000 and \$96,000 for each of the years ended December 31, 2013 and 2012.
-In 2013 and 2012 employees were able to defer up to \$17,500 and \$17,000, respectively (plus \$5,500 for employees over the age of 50) of their yearly pay as a pre-tax investment in the 401(k)plan, in accordance with limits set by the IRS.
-(Those limits of \$17,500 (plus an additional \$5,500 for employees over the age of 50) will be the same in 2014).
+Company 401(k) matching contributions were approximately \$103,000 and \$101,000 for each of the years ended December 31, 2014 and 2013.
+In 2014 and 2013 employees were able to defer up to \$17,500 for each year respectively (plus \$5,500 for employees over the age of 50) of their yearly pay as a pre-tax investment in the 401(k)plan, in accordance with limits set by the IRS.
+(Those limits have been increased to \$18,000 (plus an additional \$6,000 for employees over the age of 50) for the year 2015).

 The Company also makes discretionary contributions to each employee's account based on a "payto-pay" safe-harbor formula that qualifies the 401(k) plan under current IRS regulations.
-In December 2013 and 2012 the Company's Board of Directors authorized discretionary contributions in the amount of \$175,000 per year, to be allocated among all eligible employees, for the 2013 and 2012 plan years.
-The 2013 contribution was paid in 2013, and the 2012 contribution was paid in 2012.
+In December 2014 and 2013 the Company's Board of Directors authorized discretionary contributions in the amount of \$175,000 per year, to be allocated among all eligible employees, for the 2014 and 2013 plan years.
+The 2014 contribution was paid in 2014, and the 2013 contribution was paid in 2013.
 Employees become vested in the discretionary contributions as follows: 20% after two years of employment, and 20% for each year of employment thereafter until the employee becomes fully vested after six years of employment.